-- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, head teacher, CEO, Chair of Governors, Chair of Trust or the Clerk and to ensure the smooth running of the complaints procedure - be aware of issues regarding: - o sharing third party information - additional support.
-This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - · keep records.
+- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, Principal, Chair of Governors, Clerk and LA (if appropriate) to ensure the smooth running of the complaints procedure - be aware of issues regarding: - o sharing third party information - additional support.
+This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - keep records.

-Clerk to the Governing Body / Trust Board
+Clerk to the Governing Body